 The voyage was interrupted for two years when Nick accepted another diplomatic assignment, in conflictive Pakistan.
-When they returned to the boat in 2009, Nick and Jenny cruised through French Polynesia to the Cook Islands, Tonga, Fiji, New Zealand, Vanuatu and the Solomon Islands.
+When they returned to the boat in 2009, Nick and Jenny cruised through French Polynesia to the Cook Islands, Tonga, Fiji, New Zealand, Vanuatu, the Solomon Islands, Japan and Alaska.

 Bosun Bird's voyage to South America is recounted in Winter in Fireland, published in Canada in mid-2011.
-For a recent interview with Jenny and Nick on the subject of safety at sea, see this year's issue of Ocean Navigator.
+For a recent interview with Jenny and Nick on the subject of safety at sea, see Ocean Navigator.

 Contact Nick and Jenny at firstname.lastname@example.org